13. Everything a Travesty

 I changed my mind about sharing, but Betty was already asleep.
 So I closed my eyes and pondered my epiphany.

 Everything society had ever held aloft, everything that we had ever elevated as ecumenically unimpeachable had been burlesque disguised as nobility.
 Even my vocation, auctioneering, had been an exercise in irony and folly.
 In the end, no matter how many majestic words I had used to describe my career, I sold dead people’s shit to people who would inevitably die.
 Only when everything fell apart, only when we lost everything except the will to survive and to protect those we love, did we realize that we had been adrift and without purpose.
 Perhaps then it wasn’t this apocalypse that was absurd, but everything that came before it.
 We labored and worried and paid our bills.
 We celebrated our victories, lamented our mistakes, and planned our futures.
 We dreamed.
 We consumed.
 We congratulated and judged ourselves and each other.
-We did all that while 700 hydrogen bombs were lying in wait beneath our feet, and the key to one of the detonators had been kept by my own father… inside a statue on his desk… in my own auction house… where I sold dead people’s shit to people who would inevitably die.
+We did all that while hundreds of hydrogen bombs were lying in wait beneath our feet, and the key to one of the detonators had been kept by my own father… inside a statue on his desk… in my own auction house… where I sold dead people’s shit to people who would inevitably die.

 At dusk, Kyle pushed his DJ equipment onto his porch and blared Chopin’s “Funeral March.”
 Betty, Liam, and I proceeded to the gore-laden wagons in the killing field.
 Kyle and the rest of the neighborhood soon caught up with us.
 When the gathering seemed like it was complete, I lit the pyre.